DominickZhang/Paper-list-of-NAS-in-Medical-Imaging/README.md

 > https://www.automl.org/automl/literature-on-neural-architecture-search/

-The papers accepted at conferences and journals are in bold.
+The papers accepted at conferences and journals are in **bold**.
 Hopefully it can provide some guidance towards high-quality papers.

 *Maintained by <span style="color:red">Jinnian Zhang</span>;*  *Last update: <span style="color:red">December 18th 2020</span>*